RichardMidnight/pi-safe/README.md

  - Supports backing up the live boot media - but be careful, backing up media that is being written to can result in a courupted backup.
 You have to turn off "hide root device" in "settings", "options" to enable this.

-    CAUTION: Reboot first, close everything and don't use the system while it is backing up!
+    CAUTION: Reboot first, close everything and don't use the system while it is doing step 1 of backing up!
 You must send your backup image to a different drive.

  - Supports storing the image files on a mounted network device (ie SMB server).